thoughtbot/ios-on-rails/release/ios-on-rails.md

     	return self;
 	}

-`eventsWithJSON:` is a class method that takes in an array of JSON dictionaries and returns an array of HUMEvent objects.
-It uses the `initWithJSON:` method we just defined.
+`+eventsWithJSON:` is a class method that takes in an array of JSON dictionaries and returns an array of `HUMEvent` objects.
+It uses the `-initWithJSON:` method we just defined.

 	// HUMEvent.m